fernandoPalluzzi/SEMgraph/README.md

 devtools::install_github("fernandoPalluzzi/SEMgraph")
 ```

-Do not forget to install the SEMdata package too!
-It contains useful
+Do not forget to install the [SEMdata](https://github.com/fernandoPalluzzi/SEMdata)
-high-throughput sequencing data, reference networks, and pathways for
+package too!
+It contains useful high-throughput sequencing data, reference networks,
-SEMgraph training:
+and pathways for SEMgraph training:

 ``` r
 devtools::install_github("fernandoPalluzzi/SEMdata")
 ```

+## Coming soon

+Next version of SEMgraph will include new functionalities for *de novo* (data-driven) model search.
+A draft version of this functionality is implemented in the unstable release 1.0.2.

+## References

+Palluzzi F, Grassi M. SEMgraph: An R Package for Causal Network Analysis of High-Throughput Data with Structural Equation Models.
+Mar 2021; arXiv:2103.08332.